Chizaram-Julius/hng-stage-0-todo-item-card/README.md

-# HNG Stage 0 - Testable Todo Item Card
+# HNG Stage 1A - Advanced Todo Item Card

 ## Description

-This project is a testable Todo Item Card built using HTML, CSS, and JavaScript.
+This project is an advanced, interactive Todo Item Card built using HTML, CSS, and JavaScript.
+It extends the Stage 0 implementation by adding stateful behavior, editing functionality, and richer user interactions.

+---

 ## Features

+### Stage 0 Features

-- Semantic HTML structure
+* Semantic HTML structure
-- data-testid attributes for testing
+* data-testid attributes for testing
-- Dynamic time remaining calculation
+* Dynamic time remaining calculation
-- Interactive checkbox (status toggle)
+* Interactive checkbox (status toggle)
-- Edit and delete functionality
+* Basic edit and delete functionality

+### Stage 1A Features

+* Edit mode with form (prefill, save, cancel)
+* Status control (Pending, In Progress, Done)
+* Checkbox and status synchronization
+* Priority editing with visual indicator
+* Expand/collapse description
+* Improved time handling (days, hours, minutes)
+* Overdue indicator with visual styling
+* Visual states (Done, In Progress, Overdue)

+---

 ## How to Run

-Open index.html in your browser
+Open `index.html` in your browser

+---

 ## Decisions

-- Used <article> for accessibility
+* Used `<article>` for accessibility
-- Used setInterval for live time updates
+* Used `setInterval` for live time updates
-- Focused on required test IDs
+* Introduced a JavaScript state object (`todo`) to manage UI updates
+* Used a `render()` function to keep UI and state synchronized
+* Preserved all required `data-testid` attributes from Stage 0

+---

 ## Trade-offs

-- No backend
+* No backend (data is not persisted)
-- Static data
+* Only supports a single todo card
+* Limited form validation

+---

+## Accessibility Notes

+* Semantic HTML elements used (article, time, buttons)
+* Interactive elements are keyboard accessible
+* Expand/collapse and buttons are usable via keyboard